Auto-Rules

 Account

-Match transactions from specific accounts:
+Match transactions from specific accounts.

-- Equals - From a specific account
+- Equals โ from a specific account

-- Any of - From any of several accounts
+- Any of โ from any of several accounts

-Useful for rules like "All transactions from my business card โ Tag 'Business Expense'"
+Useful for rules like "all transactions from my business card โ Tag 'Business Expense'".

 Category

-Match transactions already in a category:
+Match transactions already in a category by category ID.

-- Equals - Specific category
+- Equals โ specific category

-- Any of - Multiple categories
+- Any of โ multiple categories

 Tags

-Match transactions with specific tags:
+Match transactions with specific tags.

-- Any of - Has at least one of these tags
+- Any of โ has at least one of these tags

-- All of - Has all of these tags
+- All of โ has all of these tags

-- None of - Has none of these tags
+- None of โ has none of these tags

 Useful for rules that build on previous tagging.